7astro7/full_fred/README.md

 ```fred.source_stack```
 ```fred.tag_stack```

-After a method is called the returned data is stored using the method name for its key.
+After a method is called the returned data is stored using the method name for its key

 Methods that store data in category stack:
 ```python